 Above all else, find ways to connect with your people.
 Research shows we live longer when we have strong social connections, so the isolation and loneliness of social distancing can have a negative impact on workers’ productivity, and worse, their mental health.
 Instead of letting isolation control our collective narrative, be intentional about connecting with your colleagues, your parents, your friends.
 Instead of email, try instant messaging, “Gotta sec?” and get on video.
 And make sure you don’t keep that cat video to yourself.

-As your partners in digital communication transformation, Waveguide is here to help you seamlessly transition to a remote-work strategy while you implement COVID-19 social distancing guidelines.
+As your partners in digital communication transformation, Waveguide is here to help you elevate your remote-work strategy.
 Send “Gotta sec?” to Julie Nattis, and we’ll help narrow the digital distance between you and your teams.